DIGIREN/logsAPI/README.md

 # Usage:
 - You will need docker and docker compose installed for this project.
 - You will also need to supply env vars for this project in the form of a .env file.
-These should be supplied in the following format, and are required:
+These are required, below is an example .env file with all required entries:
     ````
     GIN_MODE=debug
     PORT=80